MicrosoftDocs/windows-dev-docs/windows-apps-src/files/file-access-permissions.md

 ms.assetid: 3A404CC0-A997-45C8-B2E8-44745539759D
 title: File access permissions
 description: Apps can access certain file system locations by default.
-Apps can also access additional locations through the file picker, or by declaring capabilities. ms.date: 06/28/2018 ms.topic: article
+Apps can also access additional locations through the file picker, or by declaring capabilities. ms.date: 12/19/2018 ms.topic: article
 keywords: windows 10, uwp
 ms.localizationpriority: medium
+dev_langs:
+  - csharp
+  - cppwinrt
+  - cpp
+  - javascript
 ---
 # File access permissions

-Universal Windows Apps (apps) can access certain file system locations by default.
+Universal Windows Platform (UWP) apps can access certain file system locations by default.
 Apps can also access additional locations through the file picker, or by declaring capabilities.

 ## The locations that all apps can access